dmbarbour/wikilon/docs/AboutAO.md

         @word2 definition2
         ...

-Naming histories by secure hash ensures our history is deeply immutable, verifiable, provider-independent.
-Patches operate on the word level, each action redefining a single word in the current dictionary.
-Deletion of a word is modeled by cyclic definition, e.g. `@word {%word}`.
+Forks use human-level names, and appropriate files - e.g. `math.ao` or `myApp.ao`.
+Within each file, an undecorated token of form `{%word}` refers to the word as defined within that dictionary.
+Explicit references to a forks are possible with `{%word@math}`.

-In the filesystem itself, history files exist on a search path.
-Heads will use more conventional names, e.g. `math.ao` or `myApp.ao` and may be referenced locally, e.g. with `{%multiply@math}` or `{%head@myApp}`, and are limited to a single (generally flat) directory.
-Because each head is a patch, developers have a simple workspace for updating some definitions.
-It's easy to 'commit' the head by computing a secure hash.
+Histories are named by secure hash.
+This ensures our history is deeply immutable, verifiable, provider-independent.
+We can search for history files anywhere then verify the result.
+However, token references directly to history are not supported because they would hinder compaction of history into fewer patches (e.g. an exponential decay model).

-History cannot be directly referenced via token.
-This simplifies potential for history rewrites like exponential decay or deleting some confidential data or embarrassing mistakes before sharing.
+Patches operate on the word level.
+Each `@word` action defines the specified word, overriding the prior definition.
+Deletion of a word can be modeled by adding a definition, e.g. `@word {%word}`.

-*Note:* Development metadata - bug trackers, todo lists, commit messages, edit sessions, etc. - should be modeled within a dictionary, albeit perhaps a different fork.
-Making development data accessible ensures development itself is a first-class application, subject to the same programmable views and extensible structure as everything else.
-Thus, there is no support for patch-level metadata.
+The **.ao** format is not intended primarily for use directly by humans with a text editor, though it is designed to can serve in a pinch.
+See *Developing AO*, below.

 ## AO Evaluation and Linking